 There is a bus going to Bagan every morning at 8:30 from Mrauk U. Price is 23,000 MMK.
 Be prepared for the long journey (whole day) and extremely dusty roads!
 Take a scarf on the bus!
 You will appreciate it very much because the bus is usually full of dust!
 Extremely full of dust!!!

 The town of thousands of monasteries, pagodas, and stupas.
 There are still more than 2200 temples and pagodas remaining (out of 10 000 original ones) in approximately 4 square kilometers!
 The most common photos you usually see from Myanmar were photographed in Bagan.
-It’s worth spending a few days in Bagan and explores history.
+It’s worth spending a few days in Bagan, which belongs among the most famous landmarks in Asia.
 There is an entrance fee of 25,000 MMK to the Archeological Zone.
 It is valid for 4 days and is collected at the largest and most famous pagodas.
 Keep the card always with you to be able to show it at next temple you visit.

 Renting E-bike in Bagan